ChetanGorantla/PureChemProduction/README.md

 Hi!
 I'm Chetan Gorantla, one of the three developers of PureChem, alongside Cosmo Wu and Sidharth Duttala.
 We're high school seniors passionate about Computer Science, and we built this website to help fellow students.

 **PureChem** is designed to assist students in preparing for AP Chemistry and the US National Chemistry Olympiad (USNCO).
-Our goal is to make chemistry calculators more accessible for everyone, and we hope you find our website useful!
+Our goal is to make chemistry calculators more accessible and approachable for everyone, so we hope you find our website useful!

 ## Features